White Radish Perfect Collection Anime Review

 The Evil At Tentacle High

-The Evil At Tentacle High is about as long as it's title--it's really just a visual joke, but it's a pretty good one.
+The Evil At Tentacle High is about as long as its title--it's really just a visual joke, though it is a pretty good one.
 The chibi characters are cute, and despite the tentacle porn jab, it's not serious enough to be particularly offensive.

 Overall, as a collection, this is a nice package--some cheese at the beginning, something more solid in the middle, and a chuckle to finish up.
-This collection isn't the kind of anime that breaks new ground, but in the end it's fun, which is worth plenty.
+None of the segments break any new ground, but in the end they're fun, which is worth plenty.

 Related Recommendations